 How do outage communications impact utility customer satisfaction?

 For energy utilities, the right outage communications strategy is essential for long-term customer satisfaction.
-Questline’s metrics find that 82% of customers prefer proactive communications during an outage.
+Questline Digital’s metrics find that 82% of customers prefer proactive communications during an outage.
 Additionally, customers are more responsive to outage communications than other types of energy utility messages.

-According to Questline’s Energy Utility Benchmarks Report, the open rate of outage communication emails is 31.4%, the highest engagement next to Welcome Series and billing notifications.
+According to Questline Digital’s Energy Utility Benchmarks Report, the open rate of outage communication emails is 31.4%, the highest engagement next to Welcome Series and billing notifications.
 Not surprisingly, energy utilities using outage communications are experiencing higher customer satisfaction numbers.
-For example, Questline clients using outage alerts received some of the highest approval ratings in their respective segments.
+For example, Questline Digital clients using outage alerts received some of the highest approval ratings in their respective segments.